pghvlaans/sbotools/man-md/sbofind.1.md

 ## DESCRIPTION

 **sbofind** searches the names of all available SlackBuilds for one or more search terms.
-It reports back any SlackBuilds found along with path and version information.
+It reports back any SlackBuilds found along with path, version and installation status information.
 This is equivalent to running

     cd /usr/ports; make search name=$search_term display=name,path